Haraden994/SpaceBeyondSpace/Documents/DataOrganizationDocument.md

 ##Data Storage and Access
 Our data is stored in the following GitHub private repository: [GameAndLevelDesign](https://github.com/AlessioQuercia/GameAndLevelDesign).
 Only the team members are able to access and manage data inside this repository because it is private.
 We decided to use GIT to keep trace of our changes to the documents all over the project duration.
 Thanks to GIT we have a working versioning system for our documents and also a way to store and keep safe our data from incorrect changes.
 In fact, we keep our master copy of the project into GitHub and we work in our local branches of the master.
 After we have finished some work on our local copies, we make a push request and then we merge the changes into the master copy together.
 In this way, a master copy updated to the last working version is always stored into GitHub and three local branches (one for each member) are used for our local work.
 ###Backup
+Master copy is held inside the following GitHub private repository: [GameAndLevelDesign](https://github.com/AlessioQuercia/GameAndLevelDesign).
 If a member accidentally loses his local copy, he might clone the master copy and restart from the last working version.
 Besides, to avoid losing the master copy, we keep last N working versions into the following Google Drive private directory as backup: [GLD](https://drive.google.com/drive/folders/1vC3n0fM9adhMxMBctSkhzV4wbIy7tjTz)*.
 For safety, we also keep these last N working versions into an external hard drive.
-The list below represents a summing up of the project and his backups locations:
-- Master copy is held inside the following GitHub private repository: [GameAndLevelDesign](https://github.com/AlessioQuercia/GameAndLevelDesign).
-- Last N working versions of the master are stored in the following locations:
- - A Google Drive private directory ([GLD](https://drive.google.com/drive/folders/1vC3n0fM9adhMxMBctSkhzV4wbIy7tjTz)).
- - An external hard drive.
-- Every team member has his own local copy of the last working version of the master on his personal computer.
-- Every team member works on a different local branch of the last working version of the master (three branches, one for each member).

 *Refined documents are also stored into this directory.